 Induction of new Directors

-New Directors undergo a programme tailored to the existing knowledge and experience of the Director concerned and ensures they develop the requisite knowledge about the Group such that they can contribute fully, from an early stage.
+New Directors undergo a programme tailored to the existing knowledge and experience of the Director concerned and ensures they develop the requisite knowledge about the Group such that they can contribute fully from an early stage.
+Ian Wilcock received a personalised induction to suit the nature of his role, which also included visiting and meeting the vast majority of the Group’s UK based businesses.

 Time commitments